CathalMurphyBSc/CathalMurphyBSc/README.md

-### Hi there 👋
+### Hi there, my name is Cathal Murphy.

+I am a cyber security enthusiast with a passion for all things security.
+I have practical experience with both red and blue aspects of security, with my preference leaning towards blue.

+✨Java 2/5 ✨Python 2/5 ✨C/C+/C# 1/5 ✨Splunk App+Dashboard creation3/5 ✨EDR 1/5  ✨Pentesting 2/5 ✨Threat Modelling 3/5 ✨Report writing 4/5

+- 🔭 I’m currently working on:

+- 🌱 I’m currently learning:

+- 📫 How to reach me:
+- 📫 How to reach me:
+- 📫 How to reach me:

 <!--
-**CathalMurphyBSc/CathalMurphyBSc** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+**JamesFinglas/JamesFinglas** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
--->